Past Webinar | December 14, 2022

 A recent study done by EdWeek Research Center revealed that 86% of educators place some or a lot of emphasis on SEL, while 83% believe social and emotional education positively impacts student academics.
 It’s no surprise that social media goes hand-in-hand with student well-being.
 In fact, 80% of teens say that what they see online makes them feel more connected to what is going on in their friends’ lives.
-With 2022 coming to an end, it’s a great time to reflect on what student well-being efforts worked this past year and in what areas we can improve to continue to support students.
+In this webinar, student leaders reflect on what student well-being efforts worked in 2022 and in what areas we can improve to continue to support students.

-Join this webinar in which we will be talking directly with student leaders on the effective and ineffective ways their schools approached student well-being, social media education, and current events.
+Watch this webinar in which we talk directly with student leaders about the effective and ineffective ways their schools approached student well-being, social media education, and current events.

 In this webinar, TSI Student Ambassadors “coach up” and share:

 - How social media and tech affect their social-emotional health and academics

 - Common mistakes educators make when addressing student well-being, social media, and tech

 - Effective ways their educators have implemented SEL and social media education you can incorporate in 2023